 There's nothing worse than asking Google to play you some music and it not recognising your request because it's still linked to the default, free version of Play Music.
 Here's how to set your Spotify or Deezer account as the default on your Google Home.

-- Tap 'Music', then choose your default service by tapping the radio button on the left
+- Choose your default service by tapping the check button.

-- Google Play Music is automatically synced when you link your Google Account to Google Home, but Spotify/Deezer requires you to tap 'link', sign in/sign up to the service
+- YouTube Music is automatically synced when you link your Google Account to Google Home, but Spotify/Deezer/Apple Music requires you to sign in and link your account.

 Playing music on Google Home: Useful commands

 Whether you want to request an artist, play music based on your mood or shuffle things around, check out the commands below for some inspiration for controlling your Google Home music.